PsyberAttack/COVID-Data/UK/MSOAs/README.md

 9. **MSOA11CD/LAD19CD** are unique codes for each area, which can be used to connect this data to others using ONS codes.

-**Note:** The UK completely lost control of their epidemic at the start of the pandemic.
-The early government testing capacity limited detection rates, so the deaths data is a more reliable indicator for the periods March-April, (Weeks 10-18).

-Due to an early shortage of testing, there are some MSOAS where more deaths have been reported than cases.
+**Note:** Due to an early shortage of testing, there are some MSOAS where more deaths have been reported than cases.
 These MSOAs will all have a CFR% above 100.
-This happens because Deaths are reported by the cause of death listed on the death certificate, so the deceased may have had a clinical diagnosis of COVID without a positive test.
-The ONS cannot confirm if the deceased was tested or not, so it isn't possible to separate confirmed cases with clinically diagnosed fatalities.
-For this reason, individual cases from government data may not always directly correlate with deaths from the ONS data.
+This happens because deaths are reported by the cause of death listed on the death certificate, so the deceased may have had a clinical diagnosis of COVID without a positive test.
+The ONS cannot confirm if the deceased tested positive for the virus or not, so it isn't possible to separate the deaths of confirmed cases from the clinically diagnosed fatalities.
+For this reason, individual cases from government data may not always correlate with deaths from the ONS data.

 ### Sheets